 Grimm’s is making substantial investments in and modifications to its composting system.
 We believe this will have several benefits, including reducing unintended odor from the compost.

-This community engagement plan documents our plans for outreach, communications and engagement during those upgrades and beyond.
+This community engagement plan documents our plans for outreach, communications and engagement during the upgrades and beyond.

-- Inform.
-Distribute information about Grimm’s Fuels, our new system upgrades, and how the community can stay in touch.
+- Inform: Distribute information about Grimm’s Fuel, our new system upgrades, and how the community can stay in touch.

 - Listen: Initiate and maintain open communication between Grimm’s and our neighbors and respond to questions and concerns.